spacetelescope/rad/docs/creating.rst

     You should tag only your top-level schema, the one that describes an entire product.

 We suggest that when using the :ref:`RAD Helper Tool <rad_helper>` to create your schema, you also use it to tag your schema.
-This can be done via selecting the ``tag`` option to on.
+This can be done via selecting the ``tag`` option.

 .. note::
     If you wish to tag your schema manually, you will need to add an entry to the RAD tag